Skip to main content

 Calamansi Juice

-Refreshing juice made from calamansi, a small citrus fruit native to the Philippines.
-Sweet-tart flavor, served chilled with sugar.
+Juice pressed from calamansi, the small citrus native to the Philippines.
+Sweet and tart at once, it's served chilled with a little sugar.

 juiceCold